bhavitsharma/cs229-summer-2020/README.md

   or I was lazy.
 If you want to see the proofs, please let me know and I will try to add them.
 * I am using Quarto to write these solutions.
 If you want to see the source code, please check the .qmd files in the respective folders.
 * I have also taken some notes on the course.
 You can find them [here](my-notes.qmd)

+## Patches to the quarto extension

+- [x] unset QUARTO_PYTHON env because that's coming from the flake.nix